-- Flooding the skin cells with ATP (energy), leading to a increase in cell production, better cell survival & regeneration and and increase in tissue repair.
+- Flooding the skin cells with ATP (energy), leading to an increase in cell production, better cell survival & regeneration and increase in tissue repair.

 - Photodissociating nitric oxide from mitochondria which improves blood flow to the area exposed to the light and helps provide the required materials for repair.

 - Reducing inflammation in the region it is used.
 Inflammation is a critical inhibitor of healthy repair.

 Raising energy metabolism by using red light has been demonstrated to help with a variety of skin problems, like the hardening of our skin that occurs with aging and leads to wrinkles.